the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab3_quest/_index.md

-Before you to delve into your quest, 🌐 open up the [Quest documentation](http://cs.fablearn.org/docs/quest).
-You will need to reference the documentation in order to complete the worksheet.
+{{< look-action >}} **Before you to delve into your quest, open up the [Quest documentation](http://cs.fablearn.org/docs/quest).** You will need to reference the documentation in order to complete the worksheet.
 Fill in the following questions on your worksheet with your group.

 Quest helps you build top-down adventure games.
 You control a player, who walks around and interacts with the environment, items, and other characters.

+---

 ## [1] Island Adventure
 {{< code-action >}} **Run the first game** You can use the arrow keys or `wasd` to move around the island.